-This week, the 31st Annual EAIE Conference and Exhibition will be held in Helsinki, Finland.
-Europe's biggest international higher education conference, EAIE brings together educators from all over the world to discuss new developments and key challenges facing the internationalisation of higher education.
+Last year, the 31st Annual EAIE Conference and Exhibition was held in Helsinki, Finland.
+Europe's biggest international higher education conference, EAIE brought together educators from all over the world to discuss new developments and key challenges facing the internationalisation of higher education.
 With this in mind, we take a look at at a business approach that can help higher education professionals to both focus on value creation and efficiency — the lean management method.

 Lean management is an approach typically associated with manufacturing, yet is frequently applied to many other industries due to the universal nature of its underlying management principles.